-Yes, however, we do charge a $2 per mile fee for any delivery further than 25 miles from the center of Callahan.
+Yes, however, we do charge a $2 per mile fee for any delivery further than 25 miles from our location.

 Yes!
 State and local taxes are included in the "Per Day" price.
 Taxes are not included on purchased items like snow cone kits.